rereremin/bioinformatics_skills/lab_report.md

 `ext.proteins.fasta` includes 34 unique proteins.

 ### Localization prediction
 Using TargretP we find *other* category of proteins.
-List of *other* proteins:
+List with 21 *other* protein:
 - g10513.t1
 - g10514.t1
 - g11513.t1